tuOrzech/10xImages/.ai/api-plan.md

   - `user_id`: References the authenticated user (UUID).
   - `created_at` & `updated_at`: Timestamps for record creation and updates.
   - `original_filename`: The name of the uploaded image file.
+  - `file_hash`: MD5 hash of the file content for deduplication.
+  - `storage_path`: Path to the file in the storage bucket.
   - `user_context_subject`: An optional field to describe the image subject.
   - `user_context_keywords`: An optional array of keywords provided by the user.
   - `generated_alt_text`: AI-generated alternative text for the image.